wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 These cookbooks install and configure a Wazuh Agent on specified nodes.

-Currently, the agent is automatically registered using enrollment. check the [documentation](https://documentation.wazuh.com/4.0/user-manual/registering/) for further information.
+Currently, the agent is automatically registered using enrollment. check the [documentation](https://documentation.wazuh.com/current/user-manual/registering/) for further information.

-Agent is automatically registered against manager using ['agent authd'](https://documentation.wazuh.com/4.0/user-manual/agents/agent-connection.html) tool.
 The manager IP address has to be declared in the `node['ossec']['address']` attribute.
 This can be overwriten in two ways: modifyng that attribute in [agent role](../../roles/wazuh_agent.json) or directly in the `node['ossec']['agent_auth']['host']` specific attribute.

 ### Attributes